michaelkvance/steel/README.md

   * Lua arrays are 1-based by default, not 0-based.
 FOREACH starts at T[1], not T[0].
   * cos() and sin() take 0..1 instead of 0..PI * 2, and sin() is inverted.
   * sgn(0) returns 1.
+  * It seems that line number correspondence for Lua errors is off by 3 lines, possibly due to the Pico-8 header lines.

 There are some snippets in the tree that demonstrate simple Lua concepts: